Your website is never complete. Then why do most of us design and build a website and never touch it for months and even years?

 Very clever homepage design indeed.

 We now know we need to keep it simple, and being clear and straight to the point is key but what if you have more than one message or it’s very hard for you to explain what you do in one phrase.
-Here’s what to do…
+There are some sliders however that can work but the user needs clear instructions to stay and wait.
+But if that can’t be achieved, here’s what to do…

 2. If you do have more than one message, create a captivating video and replace the slider with this.
 You can have the video set to play instantly or if you give the user the opportunity to click the video, you’ve then captured their attention.
 The video has to be great to keep them watching and listening to your message.